Fun with shear operations and SVD – V – matrices of sheared n-dimensional ellipsoids

 Fun with shear operations and SVD

 In my present working context ellipses appear as a side result of statistical multivariate normal distributions [MNDs].
-The projections of multidimensional contour hyper-surfaces of a MND within the ℝn onto coordinate planes of an Euclidean Coordinate System [ECS] result in 2-dimensional ellipses.
-These ellipses are typically rotated against the axes of the ECS – and their rotation angles reflect data correlations.
-The general relations of statistical vector data with projections of multidimensional MNDs is somewhat intricate.
+The projections of multidimensional contour hyper-surfaces of a MND within the ℝn onto coordinate planes of an Cartesian Coordinate System [CCS] result in 2-dimensional ellipses.
+These ellipses are typically rotated against the axes of the CCS – and their rotation angles reflect data correlations.
+The general relations of statistical vector data with projections of multidimensional MNDs are somewhat intricate.

 So, when I became confronted with multidimensional MNDs and their projections on coordinate planes the following questions became interesting: